invertase/react-native-firebase/codorials/authentication-with-firebase/understanding-firebase-auth.md

 ## Enabling authentication

-Before we make a start, we need to tell Firebase that we plan on using authentication.
-We need to also enable a couple of the many login providers which Firebase supports.
+We need to tell Firebase that we plan on using authentication and also enable a couple of the many login providers which Firebase supports.
 Head over to the [Firebase console](https://console.firebase.google.com/u/0/) and select the project you're using.

 Find the Authentication section and you'll be prompted with a number of options.
 To get started, we want to select the "SIGN-IN METHOD" tab.

-You'll see we have a number of options here, however for purposes of this Codorial we'll be using "Email/Password" and "Facebook" as our providers.
+You'll see we have a number of options here, however for the purposes of this Codorial we'll be using "Email/Password" and "Facebook" as our providers.
 Go ahead and enable these:

 ![Enabled Providers](assets/auth-providers.jpg)